 - A knife – schwing!
 I went for a Cold Steel Pocket Bushman.
 I bought more than one during their Christmas sale.
 Now before you balk, have you had one in your hand?
 I have more knives than I know and this is the one that brings affordable to the table and throttles it.
 This knife is sharp, strong, and plays like a fixed blade for less than $30.
 Let that soak in.
 It is a real deal, you need one or a dozen; think stocking stuffers.
 Mine is wrapped in a higher-end cotton bandana for silence and more cotton, plus a functioning head wrap.

 - A hank of 550 paracord, 20’.

 - A pot hanger, makes the steel bottle more functional and gives you a way to pull it off the fire.

 - A compass.
 Now I went with a pinned ball unit, because it fit in the bottle.
-A Suunto button compass is a good option too.
+A Suunto wrist compass is a good option too.

 Now there is a little space left in the bottle.
 It could hold some more matches, another bandana, another lighter or two.
-Point is maybe I could/should put a small flashlight in there, some fishing items, or signalling stuff.
+I like Tesla Coil lighters, but any lighter will do.
+The point is maybe I could/should put a small flashlight in there, some fishing items, or signalling stuff.
 It is a work in progress, but is ready to go

-So the weight of this kit is: Poncho and stuff 1lb 10oz, and the bottle stuffed came in at 1lb 12oz for a total of 3lb 6oz.
+Poncho and stuff 1lb 10oz, and the bottle stuffed came in at 1lb 12oz for a total of 3lb 6oz.
 Now, weight was not an issue for this assembly; I was going for ease of carry in a pack or any bag and affordability.
 The weaknesses of this kit are lighting – I prefer headlamps – and no handgun.
 Easily fixed, but originally this set up was to be carried in an environment that guns were/are forbidden.
-There it is; tell me